enclose(optional)Records the characters often used to mark accidentals, articulations, and sometimes

 Component declarations that are shared between two or more modules.

-enclose(optional)Records the characters often used to mark accidentals, articulations, and sometimes
+@enclose(optional)Records the characters often used to mark accidentals, articulations, and sometimes

 notes as having a cautionary or editorial function.
 For an example of cautionary